GrossDesignCo/concordance-app-poc/public/scripture/isaiah/isaiah-6/isaiah-6.englishNatural.md

 In the year of the death of the king, He-my-Strength (Uzziah).

 And I saw my Lord sitting over a throne, high and lifted-up, and his garments, filling the temple.
-Burning-ones were standing above him; six wings to each one, in two he covers his face, and in two he covers his feet, and in two he flies.
+Burning-ones were standing above him; six wings to each one, in two he covers his faces (eyes), and in two he covers his feet, and in two he flies.

 And this called-out to this, and said,